Priyanshu1-62/NewsPanda_ProxyServer/README.md

 - This backend project serves as a Proxy Server for NewsPanda web application.
 - Direct data fetch request from NewsPanda website to NewsAPI server falls under Cross-site request category.
 The request will hit the server but browser will block the response due to CORS(cross-origin resource sharing) protection.
 - Since NewsAPI don't need corresponding user credentials from Browser profile to be tied with request body, we can bypass the CORS issue using a proxy server.
-- Requests made by a server (Proxy Server on Render in our case) are seen as interactions by a remote machine, hence Browser does not automatically ties user credentials related to NewsAPI and therefore CORS is not enforced.
+- Request made by a server (Proxy Server on Render in our case) is seen as an interaction by a remote machine, hence Browser does not automatically ties user credentials related to NewsAPI and therefore CORS is not enforced.
 This allows us to successfully retrieve data from NewsAPI website.
 ---

 ### 🛠️ Architecture
--
+- This is a Express based proxy server
 ---

 ### ✨ Features